• Skip to primary navigation

 • Roughly chop each dried fig into about 6 pieces and soak them in warm water for an hour (or until figs are softened).

-• Transfer the figs on a paper towel, leave them to drain for 10 minutes, then remove the stalks.
+• Transfer the figs to a paper towel, leave them to drain for 10 minutes, then remove the stalks.
 Set them aside in a separate deep bowl.

 • Heat the milk in a pan on low heat until it reaches a low simmer, being careful not to let the milk start to boil.
 The milk should be warm enough that you can put your finger in the pan without burning yourself.
 We call this level of heating "fermentation level".
 Turn off the heat when your milk is heated at this level.